craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/The Nations of Alaturmen.md

 - A rare material that captures the power of the elements known as Durandurm is exclusive to the deserts in Tetrimoc's Lands.

 ## Characters from the Lands of Tetrimoc
-As you develop a character from the Lands of the Yellow Dragon, consider the following properties:
+As you develop a character from the Lands of the Progenitor Dragon, consider the following properties:

 **Points of Civilization.** Civilization in the Lands of Tetrimoc is hard to find.
 What has your character had to do to survive?
 Do they have connections to any of the groups of the area, such as the [[Golden Claws]] or the bands of Thieves or Nomads?

 **Ancestral Homeland.** The legends of Alaturmen suggest that it was Tetrimoc's decent to Alaturmen that brought nearly all humanoid life to these lands.
 How does your character feel about these claims?
 How does your character treat the foreign folk that come to pay their respects to this legend?

-**a.** a

 ## Cities and Sites
 ### [[The Golden City]]
+The beating heart of Tetrimoc; A massive towering spire jutting from a deep hole in the deserts of Tetrimoc hosts the Golden City.
+This massive city is ruled by the [[Golden Claws]], who claim to take direction from Tetrimoc's chosen speakers.
+There they enforce strict laws and customs that benefit themselves over their peers.
+Most of the wealth of Tetrimoc's Lands makes its way to and from the Golden City.

 ### [[Kickoff]]
-The first
+Kickoff is the first city of Alaturmen to discover and use Durandurm.
+The thieves of the Outlands trade, fight, and steal for this material.
+Kickoff's independence is reliant on their exclusive Durandurm technology.

 # [[The Holyl'nds]]
 **Capital:** the Holy City of Kanielkiln